 Conclusion

 What are your favorite Pupsicle recipes?
 Have a favorite that we missed?
-Let us know, we’d love to try it out!
-If we like it, we’ll give you a shout out!
+Let us know because we’d love to try it out!
+If we like it, we’ll give you a shout out in the post!
 Share your favorite with us by emailing Lincoln@TheRulyBully.com or tagging us on Instagram @TheRulyBully !

 Have fun!